A standard home insurance policy covers roof replacement if the damage is caused by a covered peril such as strong winds, hail or fire.

 - Filing a homeowners insurance claim for roof damage

-The dwelling coverage portion of your homeowners insurance covers roof replacement when the damage is caused by a covered peril.
+The dwelling coverage portion of your homeowners insurance covers roof replacement when a covered peril caused the damage.
 Some commonly covered perils include hailstorms, fire and wind.

-However, if the damages are due to wear and tear or lack of proper maintenance, they won't be covered by standard homeowners insurance and you’ll have to pay to replace the roof out of pocket.
-In other words, home insurance doesn't cover bad roof replacement or old roof replacement; just a roof that was damaged suddenly and accidentally.
+However, if the damages are due to wear and tear or lack of proper maintenance, they won't be covered by standard homeowners insurance, and you’ll have to pay out of pocket to replace the roof.
+In other words, home insurance doesn't cover bad roof replacement or old roof replacement, just a roof that was damaged suddenly and accidentally.

-How does the age of the roof affect insurance?
+Does the age of the roof affect insurance rates?

-Insurers consider a roof’s age and condition when providing coverage.
+Insurers consider a roof’s age and condition when deciding whether to issue a policy and how much that policy will cost.

 Some insurers refuse to renew existing homeowner insurance policies on houses with roofs older than 20 years unless they pass an inspection.
 Insurers won’t renew a policy that fails inspection without a roof replacement.